Skip to content

 first time.

-196 sourced study notes, 313 mapped learning objectives, AI SAQ grading on the Fail / Borderline / Pass / Distinction tier, voice-interactive viva simulation, 5,466 spaced-repetition flashcards and an unlimited MCQ bank.
-Built around the four domains of the Primary.
+313 sourced study notes (one per learning objective) and 10,283 flashcards across the ANZCA Primary curriculum.
+AI SAQ grading on the Fail / Borderline / Pass / Distinction tier, a voice viva simulator, and an unlimited MCQ library.
+Built for the basic sciences of the Primary.

 Pass rate